jeetak47/bookingdemo/README.md

 ## serachflightdemo

-You need to Java 8 to run demo project uses spring boot and gradle build tools you can run "./gradlew bootrun" command to run project. it will start server with end point http://localhost:9090/searchFlights/{origin}/{destination}
+- You need Java 8 to run demo.
+- project uses spring boot and gradle build tools.
+- you can run "./gradlew bootrun" command, it will start server with end point http://localhost:9090/searchFlights/{origin}/{destination}
-if face error while running change port no, to different in "/src/main/resources/application.properties" file.
+- if you face error while starting server change port No (default 9090), to different one in the file "/src/main/resources/application.properties".

 ### classes
 * *SearchFlightController* - Spring RestController which expose one method for serving request.